 We stop at our first interchange, an opportunity for coffee and to breathe the local air.
 Everything is cosmopolitan, a melting-pot of cultures.
 Seating stretches outside each bar.
 Beers are served in elegant glasses.
 Despite our best attempts, it’s obvious we are English.
 The waiter switches effortlessly into our mother tongue.
 In our short visit we have glimpsed a culture that is different to our own, and tomorrow we will hear other languages and meet the people who speak them in their own cities.

-As passengers alight and depart the train the make-up of our the carriage changes, one by one, our fellowship morphing until it becomes Danish.
+As passengers alight and depart, the make-up of our train carriage changes, one by one, our fellowship morphing until it becomes Danish.
 By the time we arrive at our destination we will feel less alien, more included, more educated in the culture of the place towards which we have been travelling.
 Not for us the bubble of recycled air and the shiny welcome gates that parachute-drop us into a new culture.

 The continental landmass is huge.
 It’s important to remember that.
 We take for granted that we can traverse the globe in a matter of days, but to be travelling overland reveals its true size.
 We have populated the sky in a way that disregards the true scale of our earth.
 Surface-level travel takes time, as it should.
 Air travel is time travel.
 Our bodies resist it; jet-lag is a rebellion of our being extracted from one location and moved to another at a rate significantly higher to that at which the earth spins.